mfkiwl/openCologne-PCIE/README.md

 The purpose of the "Test App" is to put all hardware and software elements of the system together, and to demonstrate how it works in a typical end-to-end use case.
 The Test App will enumerate and configure the EndPoint, then perform a series of the PIO write-read-validate transactions over PCIE, perhaps toggling some LEDs.
 It is envisioned as a getting-started example for how to build more complex PCIE applications.

 For as much as we’d like to make it 100% baremetal, i.e. fully decoupled from an underlying OS, Linux comes with such a rich set of PCIE goodies that it might be hard to write it all from scratch.
-It is therefore still TDB whether we will go _baremetal_, _bare-Linux_ /*minimal, specifically built by us to fit project needs*/, _busybox_, or some other clever way that alleviates standard Linux requirement for a hardware MMU.
+It is therefore still TDB whether we will go _baremetal_, _bare-Linux_ (minimal, specifically built by us to fit project needs), _busybox_, or some other clever way that works around the standard Linux requirement for a hardware MMU.

 For additional detail, please jump to [3.sw/README.md](3.sw/README.md)